percussion/percussioncms/modules/perc-toolkit/README.md

 This package is where experimental extensions / features can and should be implemented / contributed.

 ## Upgrade
 On upgrade, the core CMS will remove all legacy toolkit filenames that it finds.
 They will be replaced by the perc-toolkit-[version].jar package.

-## Consolidation with other Solutions / Extensions
-There are a number of solutions / extensions that historically have been managed as seperate projects from the toolkit, but also use the com.percussion.pso namespace.
-Legacy projects that use the com.percussion.pso namespace directly will be merged with the toolkit.

-Legacy modules that don't will be evaluated to see if they can stand on their own, or should be merged into the main toolkit module.

 ## Contributions Java Package